knative/docs/docs/versioned/admin/admin-overview.md

 Knative includes a plugin system to integrate with existing infrastructure in the cluster, enabling Knative resources such as Routes and Brokers to be implemented using one of multiple underlying suppliers.
 For example, a Knative Eventing app can deliver events to a Broker that triggers a function based on the received event.
 In a testing cluster, the delivery might use an in-memory option, while a staging or production environment might use a cloud-provided Kafka service.

 Of particular interest to cluster administrators is that Knative supports customizable _default values_ on the parameters defined in resource YAML files.
-These configurations reduce the amount of environment configuration tasks developers needs to consider.
+These configurations reduce the amount of environment configuration tasks developers need to consider.

 ## Installation decisions